umbraco/UmbracoDocs/Umbraco-Headless/Getting-Started-Cloud/The-Headless-Portal/index.md

 ## Manage Environments

-From here you are able to create multiple environment so you might have a Development environment as well.
+From here you are able to create multiple environments so you might have a Development environment as well.
 Depending on what plan you have chosen, you will have acces to one or more environment on your project.

 ![Manage the environments](images/manageEnvironments.png)